LesiaChaban/gdk-oci-adb/06-configure-adb-and-vault/configure-adb-and-vault.md

       </copy>
       ```

       The schema user password must be at least 12 characters and contain a number and an uppercase letter.
-Replace the text **XXXXXXXXX** with the schema user password password.
+Replace the text **XXXXXXXXX** with the schema user password.

 5. Back in the **SQL** screen, paste the script you copied into the Worksheet section.